 When it comes to calculating your taxable income for your tax return, do so excluding any GST charged as you’ve already paid the GST component with your quarterly activity statements.

 For example, if you earn $110,000 including GST in a given financial, your taxable income will only be $100,000.

-Apps like Rounded make meeting your tax obligations a lot easier and far less stressful.
-Rounded is designed specifically for Australian sole traders and produces everything you need for tax time.
+Rounded makes meeting your tax obligations a lot easier and far less stressful.